Cardinals vs. Phillies Player Props Betting Odds

 Schwarber Stats

-- Schwarber hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is hitting .278 with two doubles, three home runs, six walks and five RBI.
+- Schwarber hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is batting .353 with three doubles, three home runs, seven walks and five RBI.

 Schwarber Recent Games